-A key focus of the Engagement Centres will be to provide UK-wide support for community groups funded through a range of HLF funding programmes, particularly its new £6m ‘First World War: Then and Now’ community grants scheme.
-During an initial start-up phase ahead of their formal launch later in 2014, the Centres will be extending links with the diverse programmes of community activities being planned to commemorate the centenary across the UK as well as developing international links.
+A key focus of the five Engagement Centres is to provide UK-wide support for community groups funded through a range of Heritage Lottery Fund (HLF) funding programmes, particularly its new £6m ‘First World War: Then and Now’ community grants scheme.

 Themes and areas of expertise

 Each of the five Engagement Centres has announced an initial set of themes / areas of expertise on which they are able to provide support to communities across the UK thinking of undertaking commemorative activities relating to the centenary of the First World War.
 These themes are expected to evolve during the course of the centenary in the light of interest from community groups.